Main focus > Batteries

 If you are a legal actor in the scope of batteries and accumulators (based on the legal text, such as BattG), learn more about your obligations here:

 The Battery Act (BattG) distinguishes between portable, industrial and automotive batteries (see FAQ Batteries).
 The law defines primary cells as storage cells for electrical energy that can only be recharged to a limited extent or not at all.
-Accumulators, short form accumulator – rechargeable secondary cells as storage cells of electrical energy – are also considered “batteries” in the sense of the law.
+Accumulators (rechargeable secondary cells as storage cells for electrical energy) are also considered “batteries” within the meaning of the law.

 There are myriad details and interpretations to consider in order to properly capture an obligation.
-Contact us now to not only stay up to date on all changes regarding batteries (BattG), but to ensure that your obligations are met in accordance with the law.
+Get in touch with us now to not only stay up to date on all changes relating to batteries (BattG), but also to ensure that your obligations are fulfilled in accordance with the law.

 Benefit from our Europe-wide and global networks and expertise.

 Various batteries or battery cells can pose major hazards for transport and storage if handled improperly.
 Li-Ion accumulators in particular can pose an increased fire hazard and are therefore considered hazardous goods under certain conditions.
-Due to the size and condition of the batteries and accumulators, different (safety) requirements apply, such as the requirements of the “European Agreement concerning the International Carriage of Dangerous Goods by Road”, in short ADR.
+Depending on the size and condition of the batteries and accumulators, different (safety) requirements apply, such as the requirements of the “European Agreement concerning the International Carriage of Dangerous Goods by Road”, or ADR for short.

 However, national regulations (e.g. ElektroG in Germany) also apply and must be observed.
-We are happy to support you in all measures with information material, training and, if necessary, the required hazardous goods officer, so that you can comply with all applicable laws and regulations.
+We are happy to support you in all measures with information material, training and, if required, the necessary dangerous goods officer, so that you can comply with all applicable laws and regulations.

 National implementations of the Battery Directive (Waste Batteries and Accumulators) lead to many differences in legislation and its implementation that need to be considered.